top of page

 • I do not provide or recommend psychedelic substances.

-• I offer legal, confidential, trauma-informed therapy for adults processing psychedelic experiences.
+• I offer legal, confidential, trauma-informed therapy for adults processing intense or altered state experiences.

 • Discussions of past psychedelic use are treated as confidential clinical information and are not reportable unless there is an imminent risk of harm to self or others.